My recovery (breast augmentation) was super easy and the results are beautiful. Thank you Delaware Valley Plastic Surgery!

 There are several reasons why a woman would be a candidate for breast implant revision following breast augmentation.

-Another set of women seek breast implant revision to repair an implant that has deflated or ruptured.
+Other women seek breast implant revision to repair an implant that has deflated or ruptured.
 Women with saline implants know almost immediately when their implant has ruptured – rapid deflation of the implant occurs.
 While the saline is harmlessly absorbed by the body, deflation creates a cosmetic issue.
 For Dr. Sorokin’s patients in this situation, he can replace the deflated breast implant with a similar saline model or can perform a more extensive procedure to replace both implants if the patient is interested in converting to the new generation of silicone gel implants.
 Detection of leaks in silicone breast implants is more difficult.
 The breast will often change size or shape but the change can be subtle.
 Many women who are very observant of their bodies can notice these changes however it is certainly not an all or nothing phenomenon like it is with saline.
-Thus, the FDA recommends surveillance MRI to be performed for patients with silicone implants three years after augmentation and then every two years.
-Newer FDA comments on this subject suggest they may change this recommendation to ultrasound starting at 5 years, but for now the official recommendation is MRI at 3 years and then every 2 years.
+The newest recommendation for leak surveillance is to get an ultrasound starting at 5 years and then every 2 years..

 A common request for revision surgery is simply size exchange.
 Some ladies feel they are either too small or too big.
 More often than not they wish they had gone larger.
 Some ladies come to me and say their surgeon made them larger than they wanted to be!
 Either way, size matters when it comes to final implant selection.
 While this is a relatively common reason for revision breast surgery throughout the country, our goal is to understand each patient’s goal prior to surgery to prevent this from happening.